RosariaTornisiello/Genotype_HMM/README.md

 ...
 ```
 This file for mm10 is located in the metadata folder.
-- known imprinted genes list of the specie we are interested in.
+- known imprinted genes list of the specie we are interested in
 An example of this file for mm10 is located in the metadata folder.
 - the numbers of replicates and chromosomes you want to use to train the model